 Even then, it appears that he may have cheated.
 Yet without an organized opposition within the Turkish state, it seems unlikely he’ll lose his grasp anytime soon.

 We’ve seen a dispiriting version of this before, in another state built on a fallen empire.
 Vladimir Putin also built a power base on conservatism, business alliances and nationalism.
 His economic miracle also ran out.
 When it did, he did not relinquish power or reform his state, but rather found ways to squeeze the last bits of advantage from the system he ruled.

 If we see the wars in Ukraine and Syria as gambits to bolster Putin back home, and understand that doing so helps him with the nationalists he needs more than ever, we see startling parallels with Erdoğan and his military adventures in Syria, southwestern Turkey and possibly quite soon Iraq.

 While Turkey does not have the great-power abilities of Russia, this does not mean it will be any less conflict-driven.
 As Erdoğan now cements power, he will surely be tempted to find battlefields where his Ottoman impulses can be best expressed.

 I’ve predicted the Middle East belongs to Turkey and Iran, who will struggle throughout the twenty-first century to dominate the borderland and periphery states of the region.
 Erdoğan must agree.
 As Turkish power centralizes under a man with a very specific geopolitical strategy for survival, Ankara’s policies will be designed to bolster him through displays of strength and glory.
 Surely Turkish armies will march along the Euphrates again.

-This story originally appeared at Geopolitics Made Super, April 21, 2017.
+This story first appeared at Geopolitics Made Super, April 21, 2017.